One Apex service shared by Azure and the data-entry screen flow,

 unverified.
 Phase A gate — if the test fails, the

-team picks between widening the integration user's perm set,
+two surviving options are (a) widening the integration user's perm

-or abandoning the auto-create path (changes the contract).
+instead of relying on the auto-create (changes the contract).
+The

 Foreign Key — Salesforce Lookup or Master-Detail relationship.